Backpack Site Visit: Everything you Need to Know

 Site visits include:

-• An initial interview including questions about the building(2), operations, tenants, mechanical systems, etc.
+• An initial interview including questions about the building(s), operations, tenants, occupancy, mechanical systems, etc.

 • A review of an area of the building with standard or representative common area light fixtures